The Algorithm: Home Page & Rule-based Curation

 Some items simply contain a very small amount of content.
 Think 100-word player status updates, or a "Top 50" article with individual promotional pages published for each item, or slideshows.
 More often than not, this content is terrific and useful to the users of their respective sites, but again, we feel other links are more impactful, thus a better use of scarce page space for our users.

 Interview or press conference transcripts are really useful content, but more often than not we have the radio or video in its respective section.
 Since most radio and video is filtered from Our List, we tend to treat transcripts similarly.
 That said, if there is something particularly newsworthy going on with the team we will try to show relevant radio, video and transcripts as they are in high demand.

 Volume Content Limits

-On top of the checks and balances mentioned above, we also monitor the overall volume of content from each source.
-Again to encourage a variety of sources in a limited space, if a media outlet or blog posts say, 12 articles in one day, our system will limit some on the home page.
+On top of the checks and balances mentioned above, we also monitor the overall volume of content from each source, author or show.
+Again to encourage a variety of sources in a limited space, if a media outlet, blog or specific author posts numerous articles in one day, our system may limit some on the home page.

 We love aggregation (well, most of the time).
 It's a healthy and useful part of media ecosystem of a team if done right.
 When something newsworthy happens, it's complimentary to the original reporting/event to have have it summarized and expounded upon by different and numerous voices.
 That said, sometimes news is simply regurgitated and provides very little value to Sports Aggregator users.
 The sheer volume of aggregation (good and bad) lead us to limiting some of it, or else other content gets buried.You can see everything we discover and add to our database by using: